blockkaaron/AI_Project_CPSC_4370/README.md

 CPSC_4370_AI's end of the semester project

-The referenced datasets being used for training and testing each model are Train.csv and Test.csv These datasets may be found at https://www.kaggle.com/datasets/kartik2112/fraud-detection All resources were discovered through research.
+The referenced datasets being used for training and testing each model are Train.csv and Test.csv These datasets may be found at https://drive.google.com/drive/folders/15LKTwsx-dR11FqhoynnpnAGcFT2zjH3o?usp=drive_link or their source https://www.kaggle.com/datasets/kartik2112/fraud-detection
+All resources were discovered through research.
 While the datasets are open source, all code has been written and committed by the students/collaborators for this project.
 For more information, refer to https://github.com/blockkaaron/AI_Project_CPSC_4370